Flavor, transverse momentum, and azimuthal dependence of charged pion multiplicities in SIDIS with 10.6 GeV electrons: Results

 for each target nucleus (p/d), HMS polarity, and $(x,Q^2)$ HMS setting, where $M_0$ is the multiplicity model used in the MC simulation, evaluated at the center of each bin, and the index $i$ covers the SHMS settings that provide overlap in $(z,P_t,\phi^{*})$.
 In most cases, there were two overlapping settings, but occasionally there were three or four overlaps.
 The final results were taken as the weighted average of all $M_i$ that contribute to each bin.

-The results discussed in this paper included the additional cut $M_x>1.6$ GeV, to remove the region where contributions from nucleon resonances, semi-exclusive processes, and higher-twist effects appear to be large, as shown in Fig.~\ref{fig:sixgev}.
-This cut was removed in the version of the analysis used to iterate the SIDIS model used in the MC simulation.
+The results discussed in this paper included the additional cut $M_x>1.6$ GeV, to remove the region where contributions from nucleon resonances, semi-exclusive processes, and higher-twist effects appear to be large, as was found in Ref.~\cite{Tigran07}.
+This cut was removed in the version of the analysis used to iterate the SIDIS model used in the Monte Carlo simulation.

 Numerical results for the multiplicities are tabulated in a full three-dimensional grid in $(z,P_t,\phi^*)$ for each target, pion polarity, and HMS setting in $(x,Q^2)$ on the Hall C experimental results web page~\cite{webpage}.
 In this table, each HMS spectrometer setting was divided in two, with relative scattering angle either positive or negative.
 A total of 20,000 bins are listed, based on the criterion that the Monte Carlo simulation prediction was for more than 4 counts, to ensure approximately Gaussian statistical errors on the experimental data.
-The table also includes results from thirteen additional HMS settings taken in Fall 2018 and Spring 2019 to study charge-symmetry violation in pion fragmentation functions, as reported in Ref.~\cite{FF_paper}.
-These settings covered a small range $\left<P_t\right>\sim$ 0.1 GeV, and therefore are not included in the results of the present publication.
+The table also includes results from thirteen additional HMS settings taken in Fall 2018 and Spring 2019 to study charge-symmetry violation in pion fragmentation functions, as reported in Ref.~\cite{Bhatt:2024prq}.
+These settings covered a small range $\left<P_t\right>\approx$ 0.1 GeV, and therefore are not included in the results of the present publication.
 The tables also include multiplicity results with no radiative corrections applied, which may prove useful in future global fits with consistent radiative correction models and formalism.